SyarifulMsth/TaniCerdas/README.md

 # TaniCerdas
-Repository which contains files and folders related to my thesis project🌱
+Repository which contains files and folders my thesis project🌱